So whether you eat or drink or whatever you do, do it all for the glory of God. 1 Corinthians 10:31 (NIV)

-Henry David Thoreau, the 19th Century philosopher, said, “Most men lead lives of quiet desperation.”
+Henry David Thoreau said, “Most men lead lives of quiet desperation.”
 Maybe Thoreau’s statement defines your experience.
 Deep down, in your private place, behind your outward persona, you’re desperately searching for meaning.
 You’re wondering why you feel so empty, asking, “What’s the point of going on day after day?”
 Despite the good times, you’re left with a fistful of emptiness.
 Despite the many beautiful things in your life, your inner garden is wilting.

 Futility!
-You can feel empty with a full stomach, discover sexual relationships promise more than they deliver, realize the more you learn the less you know, and conclude that although work’s a good thing it’s not everything.
+You can feel empty with a full stomach, discover sexual relationships promise much more than they deliver, realise the more you learn the less you know, and conclude that although work’s a good thing it’s not everything.
 Companionship isn’t enough to live for.
 Financial contentment will always elude the person who desires more.
-And fame, prestige or power, are short-lived at best.
+And fame, prestige or power are short-lived at best.

 “Gosh!
 I feel like a real good cry!